gorhill/uBlock/README.md

 #### Note for all browsers

-To benefit from uBlock Origin's higher efficiency, it's advised that you don't use other inefficient blockers at the same time (such as AdBlock or Adblock Plus). uBlock₀ will do [as well or better](#blocking) than most popular ad blockers.
-Other blockers can also prevent uBlock₀'s privacy or anti-blocker features from working properly.
+To benefit from uBlock Origin's higher efficiency, it's advised that you don't use other inefficient blockers at the same time (such as AdBlock or Adblock Plus). uBlock Origin will do [as well or better](#blocking) than most popular ad blockers.
+Other blockers can also prevent uBlock Origin's privacy or anti-blocker features from working properly.

 #### Deploying